qgis/QGIS-Documentation/source/user_manual/introduction/decorations.rst

 ***********

-|north_arrow| The North Arrow plugin places a simple north arrow on the map
+|north_arrow| :menuselection:`North Arrow` places a simple north arrow on the
-canvas.
+map canvas.
 At present there is only one style available.
 You can adjust the angle of the arrow or let QGIS set the direction automatically.
 If you choose to let QGIS determine the direction, it makes its best guess as to how the arrow should be oriented.
 For placement of the arrow you have four options,